 The town's main attractions are all within walking distance of the train station.
 You can also rent a bicycle for the day and head a little further out from the town.

 Another option is the Kitakata Circuit Bus, which makes the rounds of the shopping and sightseeing spots.

 The city of warehouses

-Walk around the town center and see the 2,600 or so surviving kura, or traditional Japanese storehouses, that have been converted into inns, shops, breweries, and specialty stores.
-Many of them are concentrated in Odazuki Street.
+Walk around the town center and see the many remaining kura, or traditional Japanese storehouses, that have been converted into inns, shops, breweries, and specialty stores.
+Many of them are concentrated in the city center.

 At Kitakata Kura no Sato, several culturally and historically important Edo- and Meiji-era buildings have been rebuilt in this museum, including residences of two prominent merchant families.

 With over 100 ramen restaurants competing to serve the best Kitakata ramen, you're spoiled for choices.
 Kitakata ramen uses thick, flat, curly noodles, served in a pork and niboshi (dried sardines) broth, and each restaurant serves its own interpretation.
 Locals recommend eating it for breakfast.

 Sake is another key facet of Kitakata life and business, since this region is famed for its rice production and quality.
 Many local breweries offer tours, which include sake-tasting opportunities.